ethansaxenian/nhl-cli/DOCS.md

 ## `nhl player-status`

-List all the player status options
+List all the player status options.

 **Usage**: